shreyam1008/buggy/README.md

 ### 🔍 Advanced Search & Filter
 - **Three Separate Inputs**: Dedicated fields for name, countries, and general search
 - **Fuzzy Search**: Tolerates typos - finds "John" even if you type "Jhn" or "Jon"
+- **Multi-Name Selection**: Type multiple names separated by commas or press Enter
 - **Multi-Country Selection**: Select multiple countries with visual tag boxes
-- **Tag Management**: Each country shown as a tag with X button to remove
+- **Tag Management**: Each name/country shown as a tag with X button to remove
-- **Clear All Options**: Quick buttons to clear countries or all filters
+- **Clear All Options**: Quick buttons to clear names, countries or all filters
 - **Sortable Columns**: Click headers to sort by any field
 - **Real-Time Results**: Instant filtering as you type
 - **Full Table View**: Shows all residents by default, no search needed
 - **Results Counter**: Shows filtered results vs total (e.g., "45 of 120")
+- **Comma Detection**: Automatically creates tags when you type commas
+- **Enter Key Support**: Press Enter to add current name as a tag

 ### 📈 Dashboard
 - **Live Statistics**: Current occupancy, pending Form-C, drafts